 Once we decided on which cities and sights we would pack in, the rest sort of fell into place.
 The biggest decision that needed to be made was the type of transportation we would utilize while abroad.
-Trains, flights or driving were our choices and while each had their perks, we eventually settled on driving because of the remoteness of the wedding and the freedom of renting a car provides.
+Trains, flights, or driving were our choices and while each had their perks, we eventually settled on driving because of the remoteness of the wedding and the freedom of renting a car provides.
 Check out my other post, Driving In Italy, for how we managed to navigate the roads.

 Executing The Itinerary

 When you pair up with another seasoned traveler, things tend to flow much more smoothly because we each seem to fall into our respective expertise.
 I felt confident that our weekend trip to Europe would be absolutely amazing!
 Having all the accommodations booked ahead of time made the week flow smoothly and effortlessly without worry.
 Also, managing our time at each location was a breeze since we had routed each destination prior to or arrival.
 Making sure my phone plan would continue to work in Europe made for easy communication with various outlets and having maps downloaded for the area came in handy when service was spotty.

 We were able to justify cutting out certain things last minute in lieu of unexpected circumstances because we prepared ourselves for a completely flexible schedule.
 If there’s one thing I’ve learned over my ten years of traveling, its that you don’t have to see everything and when you miss out on something, it just gives you a reason to return.
 I like to plan ahead by scheduling various excursions before departing, but by avoiding a non-refundable deposit for an activity, you are able to change plans last minute if you find that you are running behind.
 For example, we scheduled our first wine tour at Ricasoli’s Brolio Castle in the Chianti Classico area for late morning, but did not schedule any other wine tours for the day and rather planned to just stop by for a wine tasting.
 We ended up staying longer than expected at Ricasoli so we omitted the other wineries that were on our list.
 We felt that we had experienced a wonderful, yet small, portion of wine country and needed to continue on because of timing.